 In the case of the agency, the various individuals are managed and overseen by the agency.
 You still have a say regarding the results.
-But you don’t have to manage them day to day to maintain quality.
+But you don’t have to manage the day-to-day to maintain quality.

-All communication and collaboration takes place within the agency.
+All communication and collaboration take place within the agency.
 Then summaries and progress updates are provided to you as the client.

 Common Signs You Need to Outsource